osiris1004/interview-question/s nest js/WAD.md

 - LoggingInterceptor

-## How can you associate one ExceptionFilterwith a specific controller or route?
+## How can you associate one ExceptionFilter with a specific controller or route?
 - By adding it to the *apply()* class method MiddlewareConsumer.
 - By declaring it in the *main.ts* .
-- Using the decorator *@UseFilters()*.
+- * Using the decorator *@UseFilters()*.
 - Using the decorator *@UseMiddleware()*.

 ## In the context of the declaration of providers, what is the specific role of useFactory?
 - Determine the life cycle of the provider.
 - Assign roles or permissions to users.
-- Instantiate a provider based on dynamic logic or configurations
+- * Instantiate a provider based on dynamic logic or configurations
 - Integrate external dependencies into the module

 ## Which of these objects is injected into the constructor of a custom Guard to get details about the current request?
-- ExecutionContext
+- * ExecutionContext
 - RouterContext
 - GuardContext
 - NestExecutionContext